aku0004/4443-and-5373-Swift-Programming/Program-01.md

 println("Hello World")
 ```

 Now press run and you should see a blank app boot up, and the words “Hello World” print to the console.
-Congratulations!
-You just wrote your first iOS8 Hello World application in Swift!
-This app probably won’t win any awards, let’s trying doing something a little deeper…

-Adding a Table View
+### Adding a Table View
 In this section, we’re going to actually put some stuff on the screen, yay!

 Open up your Main.storyboard file in Xcode and lets drag in a “Table View” object from the Object Library.
 Position this fullscreen in your app window and make sure it lines up with the edges.
 If you run the app at this point, you should see an empty table view in the simulator.